gzavaglia/first-project/README.md

 Anytime you catch a new Pokemon, you'll have the option to see its details and/or see your Pokedex.

+##Running the tests

+In order to make sure everything works, type each option as prompted to see how everything works in an "ideal world".
+To test what would happened if a word is misspelled, type anything else; you should be prompted to select an option again if no word matches any on the list.
+Try all the options in any of the menus.
+If a word is not utilized, you should expect to see the menu being prompted again in order for you to type the write word.
+Do as you can to break it!
+I tried to make sure I accounted for any possibility.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/run` for an interactive prompt that will allow you to experiment.